 - Pressure washing gear – pressure washer, pumps, engines, nozzles, chemicals, surface cleaners, etc.

-- A truck or van to haul your equipment with decals for the side of the truck or van.
+- A truck or van to haul your equipment with decals with your business name and contact details to help promote your marketing efforts.

 - Uniforms or work shirts.

-How Exactly Can A Cleaning Business App Help Your Business?
+How Exactly Can A Pressure Washing Business App, Like Connecteam, Help Your Business?

-- Digital checklists and forms reduce friction from daily activities, automate information flow, enhance response time, and build a better oversight for you as a manager/ business owner to stay on top of things.
-The popular examples of how cleaning companies use the checklists include cleaning confirmation forms; daily cleaning checklists (including images, descriptions, yes and no questions); equipment malfunction report, site/facility inspection, repair order tickets, incident reports, and more.
+- Digital checklists and forms reduce friction from daily activities, automate information flow, enhance response time and build a better oversight for you as a manager/ business owner to stay on top of things.
+An example of how a pressure washing company uses the checklists include job completion confirmation forms; daily cleaning checklists (including images, descriptions, yes and no questions), equipment damage report, site/facility inspection, repair order tickets, incident or hazard reports and more.

-- GPS time tracking will show you the exact location of your team in real-time with GPS time tracking and will never let them try to fool you again with “buddy-punching” and time theft
+- GPS time tracking will show you the exact location of your team out in the field in real-time.
+As a business owner, you no longer need to worry about “buddy-punching” and time theft.

-- Employee timesheets can now be collected and exported for payroll in a click.
+- Employee timesheets can now be effortlessly collected and exported for payroll in a click.

-- You can save time by easily booking jobs and assigning team members, be notified when team members acknowledge or reject a shift, check-in late, or when they complete their tasks
+- Simplify your employee scheduling.
+Now you can save time by easily booking jobs and assigning team members.
+You will be notified when team members acknowledge or reject a shift, check-in late or when they complete their tasks.
+You can even let employees claim open shifts within the app.

 As a manager and business owner, you can choose one product for each challenge that you face.
-Or, instead, you can choose a cleaning business software that already incorporates all the features you really need.
-That’s what our list below highlights – the best cleaning company software so managing a residential or commercial cleaning business is that much easier.
+Or you can choose a pressure washing business software that already incorporates all the features you really need all in one place!
+That’s what our list above highlights – the best pressure washing company software so managing a residential or commercial pressure washing business is that much easier.

 4. Set Your Fees